-

 Just under a third of the residents have Welsh linguistic skills: Welsh speakers are concentrated mainly in the rural areas both in and around Machynlleth, Llanfyllin and Llanrhaeadr-ym-Mochnant (where William Morgan first translated the whole Bible into Welsh in 1588) in Montgomeryshire (Welsh: Sir Drefaldwyn), and the industrial area of Ystradgynlais in the southwest of Brecknockshire (Welsh: Sir Frycheiniog).
 Radnorshire (Welsh: Sir Faesyfed) was almost completely Anglicised by the end of the 18th century.

-other: East Wales, Monmouthshire and Newport, South Wales, North Wales, Powys
+Other: East Wales, North Wales, Monmouthshire and Newport, South Wales, Powys